ML1758/python-challenge/README.md

 ### PyPoll

-* This program provide a summary of an election.
+* This program provides a summary of an election.

-* run the [maim.py](PyPoll/mail.py) program which out put the result on to screen and write to text file in analysis folder
+* run the [main.py](PyPoll/mail.py) program which output the results on to the screen and write to a text file in the analysis folder.

 #### Data File